tamzi/ML4Mobile/README.md

 ## Running the source code:
  - To run this project use Android studio 3.* and later.
 It will be less messy.
  - Gradle version used: gradle 4.* You can use multiple gradle versions vby having them stored offline.
-[You can read this to set it up.](www.sth)

 #### ProTip
 - If installing the various apks from the apk folders using option b; to instal a later version, uninstal the lastest version first.

 #### CONTRIBUTING